 - The theme for JSM 2014 is "Statistics: Global Impact - Past, Present, and Future."
 There will be StatImpact-themed sessions.

-- Special sections or issues dedicated to the impact of statistics are under consideration in the journals Statistics in Biopharmaceutical Research and The American Statistician, with papers to be collected in 2014 for publication in 2015.
+- A special issue dedicated to the impact of statistics is under consideration in the The American Statistician, with papers to be collected in 2014 for publication in 2015.
+The journal Statistics in Biopharmaceutical Research will publish invited papers related to the theme of the anniversary celebration throughout 2014.

 - A major public relations campaign will be launched in 2014 to encourage young people to consider statistics as a career.